munificent/craftinginterpreters/book/functions.md

 <aside name="slow">

 You might notice this is pretty slow.
-Obviously, recursion isn't the most efficient way to calculate Fibonacci numbers, but as a micro-benchmark, it does a good job of stress testing how fast our interpreter implements function calls.
+Obviously, recursion isn't the most efficient way to calculate Fibonacci numbers, but as a microbenchmark, it does a good job of stress testing how fast our interpreter implements function calls.

 As you can see, the answer is "not very fast".
 That's OK.
 Our C interpreter will